 Finally they were able to leave the concentration camp.
 Although they were far away from there, it was undeniable that a part of them remained in that hell on earth forever.

-Lale took too long.Tattooing a man's arm is one thing, but desecrating a young girl's body is a horrific thing.Lale looked up and saw a man in a white coat slowly walking towards the group of girls.The man paused frequently to examine the face and body of the frightened young girl.Finally he walked up to Lale.Lale held on to the arm of the girl in front of her as gently as she could while the man grabbed her face with his hands and moved her roughly from side to side.Lale looked up to see those frightened eyes.Her lips seemed ready to speak.He squeezed her arm lightly to stop her.She looked at Lale, and he told her, "Shhhh."The man in the white coat let go of her face and walked away.
+Lale took too long.Tattooing a man's arm is one thing, but desecrating a young girl's body is a horrific thing.Lale looked up and saw a man in a white coat slowly walking towards the group of girls.The man paused every so often to examine the frightened young girl's face and body.Finally he walked up to Lale.Lale held on to the arm of the girl in front of her as gently as she could while the man grabbed her face with his hands and moved her roughly from side to side.Lale looked up to see those frightened eyes.Her lips seemed ready to speak.He squeezed her arm lightly to stop her.She looked at Lale and he told her, “Shh”.The man in the white coat let go of her face and walked away.

-- Come on, Lale!”Pepin called him hastily and in a low voice.
+“Hurry up, Lale!”Pepan called him in a low voice.

 When he looked up again she had left.

-The above is everything about the introduction of the British drama - The Tattooist of Auschwitz - to the original novel.The story after the film may show more exciting scenes and plots, and there may also be some plot parts that the audience does not understand well, but don’t worry, everyone is welcome to pay attention to our line class, and we will continue to bring you moreWhat a wonderful plot introduction, plot analysis and other content.
+The above is everything about the introduction of the British drama - The Tattooist of Auschwitz - to the original novel.The story after the film may show more exciting scenes and plots, and there may also be some plot parts that the audience does not understand well, but don’t worry, you are welcome to pay attention to our line class, we will continue to bring you moreWhat a wonderful plot introduction, plot analysis and other content.

 Website Disclaimer: The content of “British drama《The Tattooist of Auschwitz》Introduction to the original novel” on this site is provided by user "VistaVoyager" and is for display purposes only.
 Copyright belongs to the original author.
 If your rights have been infringed, please contact us, and we will remove it as soon as possible.